56quarters/tunic/doc/source/usage.rst

 or multiple packages into a Python `virtual environment`_.
 The virtual environment is typically a particular deployment of your project.

-The ``VirtualEnvInstallation`` assumes that directories for a project are setup as described in :doc:`design`.
+The ``VirtualEnvInstallation`` class assumes that directories for a project are setup as described in :doc:`design`.

 Usage of this installer requires that the ``virtualenv`` tool is installed on the remote server and is on the ``PATH`` of the user performing the deploy or the location of the ``virtualenv`` tool is provided to the ``VirtualEnvInstallation`` class when instantiated.

-Below is an example of using the ``VirtualEnvInstallation`` to install a project and WSGI server from the default Python Package Index (PyPI).
+Below is an example of using the ``VirtualEnvInstallation`` class to install a project and WSGI server from the default Python Package Index (PyPI).

 .. code-block:: python